LionelBeato/coatimundis/Week-7/Day-32/OVERVIEW.md

 - You may use your editor to troubleshoot and test code, but you may not look online to reference answers.
 - You may use your notes.
 - We will review the exam together afterwards.

+### Java Exceptions

+1. Create a program that works like a bank account.
+First you'll create your own exception that will be thrown when there's insufficient funds.

+2. Afterwards, create methods for handling deposit, withdraw, etc .

 ## Homework